dcos/demos/1.8/sensoranalytics/README.md

 ![Sensor analytics demo architecture](img/sensor-analytics-architecture.png)

 The traffic fetcher pulls live data from the real-time data source and ingests it into Kafka.
-The mapping agent joins the data with a static dataset (the Route and Metrics data) served via Minio and serves both the static content (OSM map) and the actual data points.
+The mapping agent joins the data with a static dataset (the route and metrics data) served via Minio and serves both the static content (OSM map) and the actual data points.

 ## Prerequisites